Here is a list of some key terms you'll need to know when using PhantomBuster to better understand your Phantoms' logs and consoles.

 All of the controls and details of a Phantom in one place.
 Here you can access your output files, a summary of your setup, toggle your console to watch what's happening with a Phantom throughout its launch, and view your logs to see the details of individual launches including checking any errors that might have occurred.

 An intermediary between your browser's IP address and PhantomBuster's, used to place your actions through PhantomBuster in a geographical location close to yours.
 This can come in very handy with websites such as Facebook which closely monitors where in the world you are logging in from.

 A feature for finding professional email addresses which are not otherwise available to you.
 These are constructed using a full name and company name, then tested and verified for authenticity before being returned to you if correct.

-The total time taken per day for the Phantoms on your account to execute their actions.
-Each subscription includes a different amount of daily execution time.
-Your counter will reset between midnight and 1am in your local time zone each day.
+The total time taken for the Phantoms on your account to execute their actions.
+Each subscription includes a different amount of daily execution time for the month.